MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-common-scenarios.md

 ## Phone numbers in signature trigger match

-Phone numbers in signature trigger a match for Australia company number DLP policy.
+Australia based Contoso finds that phone numbers in email signatures are triggering a match for their Australia company number DLP policy.

 **Suggested solution**

-Add a 'not' group in supporting elements using a keyword list containing commonly used keywords in signature of email like “Phone”, “Mobile”, “email”, “Thanks and regards” etc. Keep the proximity of this keyword list to a smaller value like 50 characters for better accuracy.
+Add a 'not' group in supporting elements using a keyword list containing commonly used keywords in signature of email like “Phone”, “Mobile”, “email”, “Thanks and regards” etc. Keep the proximity of this keyword list to a smaller value like 50 characters for better accuracy. <!-- TODD, LINK OUT TO OR WRITE UP THESE PROCEDURES-->

 ## Unable to trigger ABA routing policy